Credit Sesame may receive compensation for some of the links in this article.

 What if you’ve already met your target savings goal and you want to stash it someplace where it will grow even more?
 Consider opening a CD (certificate of deposit) account because you can earn even higher rates.

 CIT Bank’s 11-month, penalty-free CD is a great option, especially for holiday savings.
 With this CD, you’ll make an initial cash deposit and let it sit for the next 11 months while it earns interest.
-As of this writing, CIT Bank offers 1.55 percent APY on this product which is currently the highest in the market.
+As of November 2018, CIT Bank offers 2.05% APY on this product which is currently one of the highest in the market.

 Most CDs charge an early-withdrawal penalty if you need to take the cash out early for some reason.
 For an 11-month CD, a typical fee is three months’ interest.